tohjustin/Personal_Portfolio_Webpage/content/posts/2021-11-16-goreleaser-krew-integration.md

 After a successful workflow run, we should see a Git commit created by GoReleaser in the repository of the custom plugin index:

 ![git-commit-created-by-goreleaser](/images/2021-11-15-goreleaser-commit.png)

+[^1]: GoReleaser publishes Krew plugin manifests by pushing Git commits directly to the plugin index's Git repository, this doesn't work for the official Krew index as the established process requires the publishing to be [done via GitHub pull requests](https://krew.sigs.k8s.io/docs/developer-guide/release/updating-plugins/) for review & approval purposes.